 Baby Grilled Octopus is a tasty way to enjoy the bounty of the seas, and you don’t need to go to Greece or Spain to enjoy this octopus appetizer recipe!
-We enjoyed this as part of our Australian Christmas Seafood Feast!
+We enjoy this griddled seafood as part of our Australian Summer Bbq Feast!

 Some people only order octopus in a restaurant because it seems to hard to make at home, but this couldn’t be further from the truth!
 People often link Greece, Spain and Mediterranean countries with tasty octopus recipes.
 Grilled octopus is sold all over the Mediterranean and is readily found in Greek and Spanish restaurants.
 This recipe is my Spanish twist to Grilled Octopus.

 Here in Australia, our seafood markets all have frozen baby octopus, and yes, frozen octopus is exactly what this recipe needs!
 Plus frozen octopus is usually cleaned and ready to go!
 Don’t be intimidated by octopus!